-At the American School in London, we believe that the purpose of education is to challenge all students to develop to their fullest intellectual, social, emotional and physical potential.
-Understanding that children learn and grow best within a caring and supportive framework, we undertake to create a school that models responsible personal and social behavior and keeps students free from the fear of any kind of abuse or neglect, and enables them to experience the fulfillment that comes from actively participating in a learning community.
+The American School in London empowers each student to thrive as a lifelong learner and courageous global citizen by fostering intellect, creativity, inclusivity and character.
+We understand that children learn and grow best within a caring and supportive framework.
+As such, we undertake to create a school culture that exemplifies responsible personal and social behavior and protects students from the fear of any kind of abuse or neglect, and enables them to bring their full selves to school and to thrive in a learning community that values and supports them.

-All ASL employees are required, without exception, to report cases of suspected child abuse or neglect to one of the designated personnel within the School.
-The designated person will liaise with the school's designated safeguarding lead and may consult directly with and make referrals to the appropriate Children's Services in the relevant borough.
+All ASL employees are required, without exception, to report safeguarding concerns or allegations, and concerns or allegations about suspected child abuse or neglect to one of the designated safeguarding team within the School.
+The designated safeguarding member will liaise with the school's designated safeguarding lead and may consult directly with and make referrals to the appropriate Children's Services in the relevant borough.
 All designated persons have additional information to assist in the assessment of suspected abuse.
 The requirements of ASL employees are derived from UK laws and required guidance.

-The School has a contextual approach to safeguarding, which simply means that when employees assess a concern about a child, wider environmental factors outside of school that are a threat to the child's safety or welfare are considered.
+The School has an integrated approach to safeguarding, which simply means that when employees assess a concern about a child, wider environmental factors outside of school that are a threat to the child's safety or welfare are considered.

-All ASL employees are expected to be familiar with statutory guidance 'Keeping children safe in education: for school and college staff (part 1) and Annex A,' September 2018.
+All ASL employees are expected to be familiar with statutory guidance 'Keeping children safe in education: for school and college staff (part 1) and Annex A,' September 2021.
 Safeguarding is the responsibility of everyone in the School.
 At all times, everyone should consider what is in the best interests of the child.
+The school is committed to creating a culture of vigilance and listening to children.

-INDICATORS of ABUSE and NEGLECT What is 'abuse' and 'neglect'?
+INDICATORS OF ABUSE AND NEGLECT

+What is 'abuse' and 'neglect'?

-Abuse and neglect are forms of maltreatment of a child.
+Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a familial or in an institutional or community setting, by those known to them or, more rarely, by a stranger, for example, via the internet.
-They may be abused by an adult or adults, or by another child or children.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or by another child or children.